Uncontested Divorce Attorney in Houston, Texas

 6. Get a certified copy of the Final Decree of Divorce.

 Once signed, a certified copy of the Final Decree of Divorce with the judge’s signature is usually available from the Court within a few days.
 A certified copy is used to complete a name change, establish a child support account or simply prove that you are divorced.

 Keep in mind that the outline above for an uncontested divorce in Houston, Texas is just that, an outline.
 Each one of the steps is more in depth and requires a sound understanding of the laws that govern divorce.
 It is also important to note that many courts have their own set of requirements or rules that cannot be found in the Texas Family Code.

-Contact a Houston divorce lawyer at The Rudisel Law Firm, P.C. today for a complimentary consultation.
+Contact a Houston divorce lawyer at The Rudisel Law Firm, P.C. today for a free divorce consultation.
+713-781-7775.